Laminar boundary layers over small-scale textured surfaces: Introduction

 The remainder of the paper is organised as follows.
 In Section~\ref{sec:formulation}, we formulate the problem of flow over small-scale textured surfaces.
 Section~\ref{sec:model} simplifies the problem to a 2D laminar boundary layer with a slip boundary condition.
 In Section~\ref{sec:methods}, we derive the asymptotic solution for small slip lengths and describe the numerical solution for arbitrary slip lengths.
+Section~\ref{sec:stability} presents a linear stability analysis of the slip-modified boundary layer.
 Section~\ref{sec:results} analyses boundary-layer solutions for several small-scale textured surfaces.
 Finally, Section~\ref{sec:discussion} summarises the results, highlights applications of this framework, and outlines potential extensions.